seanorama/gloo/docs/content/guides/observability/tracing.md

 ### 3. Configure Zipkin as the tracing provider for a listener {#provider}

-After you configured the tracing cluster, you can now set Zipkin as the tracing platform for a listener in your Gloo Edge gateway.
+After you configure the tracing cluster, you can now set Zipkin as the tracing platform for a listener in your Gloo Edge gateway.
 To do that, you can either update the Gloo Edge gateway, or provide the Envoy code in a Kubernetes configmap and apply this configmap by manually restarting the Envoy proxies.

 {{% notice note %}}
 When you choose to manually update the Envoy proxies with a configmap, you can apply the updated configuration to a static listener that is defined in the Envoy bootstrap config only.
 If you want to configure a tracing provider for dynamically created listeners, you must update the gateway in Gloo Edge.